FranciscoGalan/Book_recommender/README.md

 #### 4. Recommend books

 Execute all the cell to get your final recommendations.
-You can tweet the relative weight of correlations or ratings in the `correlation_weighted` and `weighted_rating` functions, respectively.
+You can tweek the relative weight of correlations or ratings in the `correlation_weighted` and `weighted_rating` functions, respectively.

 *Happy reading!*